qwinsi/pdf-viewer-html/README.md

 ## Online Demo

-A static site is hosted on [GitHub Pages](https://qwinsi.github.io/pdf-viewer-html/) for demonstration.
+A static site is hosted on https://pdf-viewer-html-rho.vercel.app/ for demonstration.

 ## Keyboard Shortcuts